akeneo/pim-docs/cloud_edition/flexibility_mode/docs/crontasks.rst

     # * * * * *  command to execute

-4. To be notify about CRONs executions (errors only), "MAILTO" variable should be changed and set with someone concerned of your company. i.e.: MAILTO="projectmanager@acme.com"
+4. To be notified about CRONs executions (errors only), `MAILTO` variable should be changed and set with someone concerned in your company. i.e.: `MAILTO="projectmanager@acme.com"`

-You can find below a full example of the crontab that you could use:
+You can find below a full example of the crontab that you can use:

 .. code-block:: bash